 1. Choosing a wood type for garage door cladding

-There are quite a lot of timbers available, and for someone who doesn’t know anything about woods, it can be a daunting task selecting the right one for a project.
+There are quite a lot of timbers available, and for someone who doesn’t know anything about woods, it can be a daunting task to select the right one for a project.
 When it comes to garage door cladding, there are three main factors to consider when choosing a timber.
-And they are durability, weather-resistant, and overall weight.
+And they are durable, weather-resistant, and have overall weight.

 You want to go for a wood that can withstand pressure and damage, able to withstand harsh weather conditions to some extent, and doesn’t weigh a ton.